onflow/cadence-cookbook/contribute.md

 ```

 6. In the description folder you will create on file called ‘description.js’
-7. In this file you will have variables that you will assign that will be used for constructing the example
+7. In this file you will have variables that you will assign that will be used for defining the recipe
- - Name - Name of your example
+ - Name - Name of your recipe
- - Description - A brief description of what your example is about
+ - Description - A brief description of what your recipe is about
- - Playground Link- A Playground Link that shows what your example does in real time
+ - Playground Link- A Playground Link that shows what your recipe does in real time
- - Category - The category your example falls under.
+ - Category - The category your recipe falls under.
 Feel free to use an existing one or create your own if needed
-  - Icon - The icon for your example.
-Open Cadence uses the fortAwesome library for Icons, so please use an icon from there
+  - Icon - The icon for your recipe.
+The Cadence Cookbook uses the fortAwesome library for Icons, so please use an icon from there
     - bgColor- The bgColor of the thumbnail.
 Please try to use one that is not similar to the previous ones
     - Script - If the interaction code with your smart contract is a script, please label this as ‘true’, if it is a transaction label this as ‘false’